NYC police union votes ‘no confidence’ in Mayor Bill de Blasio

 The union that represents New York City Police Department officers has voted “no confidence” in their commissioner, James O’Neill, and the city’s mayor, Bill de Blasio.

-O’Neill, in firing Pantaleo, “deprived a dedicated and accomplished police officer of his livelihood,” the PBA said in the resolution.
+In firing Pantaleo, O’Neill “deprived a dedicated and accomplished police officer of his livelihood,” the PBA said in the resolution.
 The group also claimed that O’Neill has failed to adequately address the working conditions of police officers, including quality-of-life issues and mental health support.

 Patrick Lynch, the longtime president of the PBA, said in a statement that “for years, Commissioner O’Neill has cravenly acquiesced to the mayor and his anti-cop allies.”